ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/file.md

 ## Globs in Path {#globs-in-path}

 Multiple path components can have globs.
-For being processed file should exists and matches to the whole path pattern (not only suffix or prefix).
+For being processed file must exist and match to the whole path pattern (not only suffix or prefix).

 -   `*` — Substitutes any number of any characters except `/` including empty string.
 -   `?` — Substitutes any single character.